Symptoms towards the end of life

 Complementary therapies to help deal with symptoms

 Some people find that complementary therapies can help with symptoms.
-These therapies can help you to relax and feel better, although they can’t treat the cancer.
+Complementary therapies can help you to relax and feel better.
+They can’t treat the cancer.
+But they can be something pleasant to look forward to.

 Always tell your healthcare team before starting a complementary therapy, as some may affect your treatment.
-And tell your complementary therapist about any treatments you are having.
+And tell your complementary therapist about your cancer and any treatments you are having.

-• Massage may help you relax, reduce pain and help you feel better generally.
+• Massage may help you relax.
+It may help to reduce pain and help you feel better generally.
 Check with your doctor or nurse if it is safe for you to have a massage.
-You shouldn’t have massage on any areas where you have any broken skin, or if the massage is making your pain any worse.
+You shouldn’t have a massage on any areas where you have any broken skin, or if the massage is making pain any worse.
 If you have problems with bleeding you should avoid deep tissue massage.

-• Reflexology or relaxation therapies may help relieve symptoms such as pain.
+• Relaxation therapies like meditation, aromatherapy and hypnotherapy may help relieve symptoms such as pain.

 • Other therapies that you may find helpful include art therapy, music therapy and pet therapy.

 Some hospices, hospitals and charities offer complementary therapies.
-Your doctor or nurse can tell you what is available in your area.
-The Complementary and Natural Healthcare Council have a list of registered therapists.
+Ask your nurse what is available in your area.

 Read our booklet about end of life care

-To read more about end of life care, download our booklet, Pancreatic cancer and end of life care: information for people in the last months, weeks and days of life.
+To read more about end of life care, download our booklet, Pancreatic cancer and end of life care.
+Information for people in the last few months of life.

 You can also order a physical copy.